mirkomarras/kgglm/README.md

 **CAFE**

 > [!IMPORTANT]
-> *It is mandatory to train TransE on the relevant dataset first and then execute `preprocess_embeddings.py` inside the PGPR folder as above*.
+> It is mandatory to train TransE on the relevant dataset first and then execute `preprocess_embeddings.py` inside the PGPR folder as above.

 ```bash